Help us clean our fossils!

 No experience in palaeontology is necessary to volunteer with us as we will teach you and give you something easy to start with.
 As you gain experience, we will give you progressively more difficult projects when you feel comfortable doing them, and when we feel you can handle them.

 Under Occupations Health & Safety rules all volunteers need to take a safety tour of the lab before they are able to volunteer.
-These tours take place monthly, and can accommodate up to 10 people at a time.
+These tours take place approximately 3-4 times per calendar year, and can accommodate up to 10 people at a time.
+Tours are 1 hour long if everyone is on time.